Helena Ackesjö

 Save contact Download image

-I lead the research environment Research on pedagogical professions and practices (PEPP) together with Per Lindqvist and the research group with interest of research on the School-Age EduCare (FRIP).
-I am part of the faculty’s research council and postgraduate education committee and since the autumn of 2023 I am acting as director of studies for the postgraduate education in pedagogy.
+I lead the research environment Research on pedagogical professions and practices (PEPP) together with Daniel Alvunger and a research group with interest of research on the School-Age EduCare (FRIP).
+During 2023-2024 I was director of studies for the postgraduate education in pedagogy.

 Teaching

-I am mainly involved in courses within the postgraduate education and in supervision of PhD students, but I also teach within the teacher education programs with a focus on work in school-age educare, preschool and elementary school in relation to my research areas.
+I am mainly involved in courses within the postgraduate education and in supervision of PhD students, but I also teach within the teacher education programs with a focus on work in school-age educare.

 Research